Filter Options

 Where should I go on a 1-week African trip?

 “There are seemingly endless possibilities when it comes to where you can go on your 7-day African safari.
 For a self-drive safari, countries and operators in southern Africa, especially in Botswana, Namibia and South Africa, are well set up in this regard, with lots of tour operators and campsites catering to those driving their own vehicles.
 For wildlife, most countries in East and southern Africa have incredible wildlife-viewing possibilities.
 If it’s all about the great migration, then you’ll want to focus on the Masai Mara National Reserve (Kenya) and the Serengeti National Park (Tanzania).
 For watery landscapes and wildlife to match, it has to be Botswana’s Okavango Delta, or Victoria Falls (which straddles the Zambia–Zimbabwe border).
 For deserts, try the Kalahari in Botswana, Namibia or South Africa.
-And if it’s your first time on safari, you may want to focus on some of the iconic wildlife destinations, such as Kruger National Park (South Africa), Etosha National Park (Namibia) or Amboseli National Park (Kenya).
+And if it’s your first time on safari, you may want to start with some of the iconic wildlife destinations, such as Kruger National Park (South Africa), Etosha National Park (Namibia) or Amboseli National Park (Kenya), and combine with other nearby wildlife areas.
 For a quieter safari, try Zambia or Zimbabwe.
 For beaches, it could be Zanzibar (in Tanzania), Kenya or South Africa.
 As you can see, you have some pleasurable decisions awaiting you.”

 2